uc-r/uc-r.github.io/scraping/scraping_HTML_tables.md

 ##   ..$ CumulativeTotal   : Factor w/ 10 levels "107","108","12",..: 3 2 6 4 ...
 ```

 The third option involves explicitly naming the tables to parse.
-This process uses the [element selector process described in the previous section](#scraping_specific_nodes) to call the table by name.
+This process uses the [element selector process described in the previous section](http://uc-r.github.io/scraping_HTML_text#scraping_specific_nodes) to call the table by name.
 We use `getNodeSet()` to select the specified tables of interest.
 However, a key difference here is rather than copying the table ID names you want to copy the XPath.
 You can do this with the following: After you've highlighted the table element of interest with the element selector, right click the highlighted element in the developer tools window and select Copy XPath.
 From here we just use `readHTMLTable()` to convert to data frames and we have our desired tables.

-{linenos=off}
 ```r
 library(RCurl)